-Ranked one of the best outdoor museums in the United States, the Adirondack Experience has opened its collection and exhibits to online visitors as ADKX @ Home while it remains temporarily closed.
+Ranked one of the best outdoor museums in the United States, the Adirondack Experience has opened its collection and exhibits to online visitors as ADKX @ Home while it remains temporarily closed for the season.
 Explore more than 70,000 items covering fine arts, photographs, Native American culture, wooden boats, architecture, and much more in a searchable database.
 The ADKX @ Home programming includes lively videos about Adirondack cooking and gardening, and family-friendly arts and crafts activities.

 Hyde Collection Art Museum and Historic House (Adirondacks)

 The Hyde Collection in Glens Falls is one of New York State’s true hidden-gem museums, with an extraordinary collection of over 3,300 objects that span the history of Western art, including works by Old Masters such as Botticelli, Rembrandt, and Rubens, modern masters such as Henri Matisse and Pablo Picasso, and American art by George Bellows, Thomas Eakins, Childe Hassam, and Winslow Homer.
-The museum is closed from January-May this year, but is offering a virtual tour that mimics the feeling of browsing the galleries.
+The museum is offering a virtual tour that mimics the feeling of browsing the galleries.
 There are also .pdf guides to exhibits such as “J.S.
 Wooley: Adirondack Photographer,” with photos, captions, and explanations of the work.

 The New York State Museum (Capital-Saratoga)

-This museum devoted to the cultural and natural history of New York State remains temporarily closed, but it’s definitely worth a virtual visit to experience 14 online exhibitions covering diverse topics such as contemporary Native American art, archeology, and a celebration of the 100-year anniversary of women’s suffrage.
+This museum devoted to the cultural and natural history of New York State is open and offers 17 online exhibitions covering diverse topics such as contemporary Native American art, archeology, and a celebration of the 100-year anniversary of women’s suffrage.
 The online exhibitions feature rarely seen photographs as well as keen insights into New York’s role in history as well as its current effect on the world.

 Bethel Woods Center for the Arts (Catskills)

 This colorful institution on the site of the 1969 Woodstock festival is loved for its sprawling grounds and outdoor performance space set amid the Catskill Mountains, as well as for its exhibits celebrating peace and love through music and the arts.
-The Center is closed until spring 2021 but generously offers free access to its impressive photography and video collections, a must-visit for music and pop culture fans.
+The Center is currently open and offers free access to its impressive photography and video collections, a must-visit for music and pop culture fans.
 You can also watch YouTube Q&A’s with curators about recent and upcoming programming at Bethel Woods.